woven-visionai/wts-dataset/README.md

 ## Dataset Download

-1. Please submit request through [Google Form](https://docs.google.com/forms/u/1/d/e/1FAIpQLSe6eshgQQyf1wZmJkgnqsoDaFb_h-673qG7VHPxapkhh30_Gw/viewform?usp=send_form) first.
+1. Please **submit request** through [Google Form](https://docs.google.com/forms/u/1/d/e/1FAIpQLSe6eshgQQyf1wZmJkgnqsoDaFb_h-673qG7VHPxapkhh30_Gw/viewform?usp=send_form) first.
 2. You will get a DropBox link and a Google Drive link.
-They have identical content, so you can choose either one.
+They have identical content, so you can choose **either one**.
-3. For the Google Drive, in case you do not have access, request on Google Drive and it will be approved manually as long as you have done Step 1.
+3. For the Google Drive, in case you do not have access, **request on Google Drive** and it will be approved manually as long as you have completed Step 1.

 ## Dataset Overview